 N. Korea Fires 2 Short-Range Ballistic Missiles

-Seoul, July 31 (Jiji Press)--North Korea fired two projectiles toward the Sea of Japan from an area near Wonsan in the eastern part of the country on Wednesday morning, according to the South Korean military and other sources.
+Seoul, March 21 (Jiji Press)--North Korea fired two projectiles that appeared to be short-range ballistic missiles toward the Sea of Japan from its northwestern region Saturday morning, the South Korean military said.

 [Copyright The Jiji Press, Ltd.]